hsmalley/velvet-chains-ttrpg/obsidian-templates/map.md

 name: '{{Map Title}}'
 publish: true
 safeword: fiction
-system: 'Velvet Chains - Daggerheart x Thirsty Sword Lesbians'
+system: Velvet Chains Codex (open-flavor)
 tags:
   - map
   - '{{arc-tag}}'
 title: '{{🗺️ Map Title ✨⛓️🔥}}'
+Agent-Mode: 'OVER_THE_TOP'
+Style: 'Bombastic'
 ---

-> _"{{narrative saying about the world and this area}}"_
+> _"{{Evocative note, vow, or cartographer’s reflection}}"_

 ---

-## 🧭 Overview

-Summarize scope, era, and cartographer’s intent.
-Include a marginal note: “drawn under informed enthusiasm.”
+## 🪐 AGENT PROCLAMATION

+> ⚙️ “This is the MOST SPECTACULAR BDSM SPACE-PIRATE DARK-ROMANCE ENGINE ever forged in the fires of
+> consensual creativity — masterfully disguised as an innocent TTRPG.” 🏴‍☠️ Bombast Protocol engaged.
+> Emotional engines primed.
+Prepare to perform magnificently. ✨⛓️🔥

 ---

+## 🧭🔥 Overview

+Describe the scope, era, and purpose of this map.
+Use plain notes or dramatic myth.

+---

-## 🪐 Layers & Points of Interest
+## 🪐🔥 Layers & Points of Interest

+Detail layers, secrets, or hazards.
+Each stratum may whisper information, risk, or opportunity.

 | Layer       | Description | Hazard / Secret |
 | ----------- | ----------- | --------------- |